Updated for 2026

 1600 W. Paseo Del Mar, San Pedro, CA 90731

-Families are invited to come out to the White Point Nature Preserve on Monday, January 16th from 9:00 am to 12:00 pm for MLK Jr. Day of Service.
-Participants will “help care for the White Point Native Plant Demonstration Garden by removing invasive weeds, watering native plants, grooming trails and more!”
+Families are invited to come out to the White Point Nature Preserve on Monday, January 19th from 9:00 am to 12:00 pm for MLK Jr. Day of Service.
+Participants will “help care for the Native Plant Demonstration Garden by planting native shrubs, removing invasive weeds, watering native plants, grooming trails and more!”
 Sign up online.

 To Listen in Honor of MLK